 Ryan Strome Trade to the Rangers and Aftermath

-Clearly, Spooner was not the answer the Oilers were looking for offensively or defensively, especially at his price tag, and the trade brought back Sam Gagner, who had been a solid contributor for nearly seven seasons in Edmonton previously and played up and down the Oilers lineup.
+Clearly, Spooner was not the answer the Oilers were looking for offensively or defensively, especially at his price tag.
+And the trade brought back Sam Gagner, who had been a solid contributor for nearly seven seasons in Edmonton previously and had played up and down the Oilers’ lineup.

 Gagner was definitely not the player he was during his original stint in Edmonton, as he split time between the minors and the NHL in 2018-19 and entailed a cap hit of $3.15 million annually.
-He played a total of 61 games over two seasons in the NHL (along with four games for the Bakersfield Condors in the minors) where they attempted to utilize him with a variety of different line combinations which resulted in just 22 points and consistently lackluster defensive performance.
+He played a total of 61 games over two seasons in the NHL (along with four games for the Bakersfield Condors in the minors), where they attempted to utilize him with a variety of different line combinations, which resulted in just 22 points and consistently lackluster defensive performance.

-Gagner was no longer able to be a constant contributor on the power play, was not involved with the penalty kill, and seemed to have a difficult time adapting to playing on the various Oiler lines and was eventually traded to the Detroit Red Wings in February 2020.
+Gagner was no longer able to be a constant contributor on the power play, was not involved with the penalty kill, and seemed to have a difficult time adapting to playing on the various Oiler lines and was eventually traded to the Detroit Red Wings in Feb.
+2020.